oezingle/aesthetic-twitter-bot/README.md

 ```sh
 cp .example.env .env
 ```
-Open `.env` in your favorite text editor and be ready to input the keys we're about to get from twitter.
+Open `.env` in your favorite text editor and be ready to input the keys we're about to get from Twitter.

+### Setting up the Twitter side
  - Go the [Twitter Developer Portal](https://developer.twitter.com/en/portal/dashboard)
  - Click "Projects and Apps" (left pane)
  - Click "Add App"